Anton-tumurov/Anton-tumurov/README.md

 ## 🔧 Projects

 ### 🔐 [Crypt](https://github.com/Anton-tumurov/Crypt)
-> A messaging and encryption tool made for students, by a student.
+> A (rebellious) messaging and encryption privacy tool made for students, by a student.

-- GUI with Python/Tkinter
-- Local + server functionality
-- In active development — documentation + IDE coming soon
+- In active development — new features coming soon

 ---

 ## 📫 Get in Touch

-- ✉️ updates.cryptexe@outlook.com
+- ✉️ updates.cryptexe@outlook.com (Only Crypt Related)
 - 🌐 https://bit.ly/Cryptexe

 ---